 What are Digestate Separation Trailers?

-A few minutes after arrival, and once connected to a slurry source, they can be fired up using their own built-in pumps to convey the slurry to the trailer for separation.
-The digestate-separation trailer-operative will be an expert at digestate processing.
+A few minutes after arrival, and once connected to a slurry source, the Borger separators can be fired up using their own built-in pumps to convey the slurry to the trailer for separation.
+The digestate-separation trailer-operative will be trained in best practise digestate processing.

-This has benefits for AD plant operators which include:
+The benefits of mobile for AD plant operators which include:

 The biogas plant operator can view the cost of the separation contractor's work as self-funding from the revenue generated from the value added to the digestate, or at worst reduced digestate disposal costs.

-After anything from a few hours to a day the digestate trailer moves on to another AD plant to repeat the operation.
-Investment in the separator equipment gains maximum return on investment and the Digestate Separation Trailer operators provide much-needed expertise in digestate processing.
+After anything, from a few hours to a day, the Digestate Separation Trailer moves on to another AD plant to repeat the operation on the mixed pumped digestate discharged daily from the biogas digester.
+Investment in the separator equipment gains maximum return on investment and the Digestate Separation Trailer operators provide much-needed assistance with digestate processing.

 Why Do Biogas Plants Need Biogas Plant Digestate Separators?